 Christopher G. Holcomb, MSSW, LCSW, CADC

-Mr. Holcomb is an Associate Professor for the Human Services Department.
+Mr. Holcomb is an Assistant Professor in the Human Services Department.
 Prior to becoming a professor, he was the Lead Therapist at the Trillium Center helping to oversee the therapeutic programming for the inpatient units (adolescent, adult, and medical detoxification) as well as two outpatient programs.
-He currently maintains a part-time status with Baptist Health and has transitioned to developing and delivering the counseling component in the primary care clinics.
+He currently maintains a part-time status with Baptist Health working sixteen hours per week.

 Mr. Holcomb earned a Bachelor’s of Social Work degree with a minor in Child and Family Studies from Eastern Kentucky University and then a Master’s of Science in Social Work from the University of Louisville.
 He became a Certified Social Worker (CSW) in 2002, Licensed Clinical Social Worker (LCSW) in 2005, and a Certified Alcohol and Drug Counselor (CADC) in 2013.
 He is a member of the National Association of Social Workers.